LoganHild/README-Generator/Develop/README.md

   ## Description
-  Easy to use generator for creating professional README.md files via the command line
+  Easy to use application for generating professional README.md files via the command line

   ## Installation
   npm i

   ## Usage
-  Watch Video walkthrough!
-After npm i has been used to install dependencies, use node index.js to activate the prompts in the command line.
-Answer each question to create the README.md file.
-Once all have been answered the user will notice a success message in the command line and the generated README.md file will appear in the application folder.
-The User can then copy and paste wherever the file is needed for any application.
+  Watch instructional video!
+Use npm i to install dependencies then use node index.js to begin the prompts in the command line.
+Answer each question to add it to the completed README.md file.
+Once all are answered, a success message will appear in the command line and the README.md file will appear in the application folder.
+The user can then copy this file to any application they would like!

   ## License
   MIT